ricmclaughlin/ricmclaughlin.github.com/_posts/2016-10-05-aws-elastic-block-store.md

 ## EBS Volumes

-Elastic Block Storage is permanent storage with snapshot capability automatically mounted.
+Elastic Block Store is permanent storage with snapshot capability automatically mounted.
 There are three different volume types including general purpose, provisioned IOPS SSD which can be striped together for faster performance and magnetic volumes.
 Generally mapped to /dev/sda1 and can be optionally encrypted.
 EBS can be sized up to 1 or 2 Tb depending on the OS and they boot faster than instance stores.
 Each EBS volume initially gets 5.4 million credits for burst performance (3000 IOPS for 30 minutes).(Linux Academy say max 16TiB; AWS says max 20TiB)

-There are three types of EBS:
+There are four types of EBS:

 1. General purpose SSD (gp2) - Minimum of 100 IOPS then 3 IOPS per GB; can burst to 3000 IOPS if less than 1 TB.
 The max throughput is 160 MiB/s and this can end up being a bottleneck if read size is large.
 These instances include a burst pool of 5.4 Millions IOPS which can be burned at 3000 MAX.
 Even though you can boost performance, use if you are after less than 10K IOPS; 3Tb gets you there.

 2. Provisioned IOPS (io1) - 30 IOPS per GB up to 20,000 IOPS to a maxiuim of 320 MiB/s; Steady consistent IOPS not really a burstable; Use if you are after over 10k IOPS

-3. Magnetic - Cheap and slow EBS volumes can also be Cold HDD (sc1) and Throughput Optimized HDD (st1).
+3. st1 Magnetic - Cheap and slow EBS volumes.
 Can not specify IOPS with this storage type and it is not burstable; not recommended for smaller read sizes using random access

+4. Cold HDD (sc1) - very cheap with good sequential read throughput

 ### EBS Monitoring